gwendalminguy/tool-echoes/README.md

 **2. Setting an automation**

 To let Echoes log an entry for each song listened in the history database, an automation must be set.
-This can be achieved by launching the `automation` bash script using this command:
+This can be achieved by launching the `automation` bash script, and must be done at the root of the Echoes directory, using this command:

 ```
 $ ./automation